You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 If you want to succeed in this business, you can't approach it with a short-term mindset.

 Many people first get into trading with a short-term focus.
-Their goal is to make within the next few weeks.
+Their goal is to make within the first 12 months.

-They think - understandably - that making money last month means that they are on the right track.
+They think - understandably so - that making money last month means they are on the right track.

 What they haven't realized, however, is that trading results over a period of 3 months or less are largely random.